unam3/docs/src/guide/scaling-up/ssr.md

 **Static Site Generation (SSG)**, also referred to as pre-rendering, is another popular technique for building fast websites.
 If the data needed to server-render a page is the same for every user, then instead of rendering the page every time a request comes in, we can render it only once, ahead of time, during the build process.
 Pre-rendered pages are generated and served as static HTML files.

-SSG retains the same performance characteristics of SSR apps: it provides great time-to-content performance.
-At the same time, it is cheaper and easier to deploy than SSR apps because the output is static HTML and assets.
-The keyword here is **static**: SSG can only be applied to pages consuming static data, i.e. data that is known at build time and does not change between deploys.
+SSG provides great time-to-content performance.
+It is cheaper and easier to deploy than SSR apps because the output is static HTML and assets. *SSG can only be applied to pages consuming static data*, i.e. data that is known at build time and does not change between deploys.
 Every time the data changes, a new deployment is needed.

 If you're only investigating SSR to improve the SEO of a handful of marketing pages (e.g. `/`, `/about`, `/contact`, etc.), then you probably want SSG instead of SSR.
 SSG is also great for content-based websites such as documentation sites or blogs.
 In fact, this website you are reading right now is statically generated using [VitePress](https://vitepress.vuejs.org/), a Vue-powered static site generator.